×

 It’s critical to be aware of your cancellation policies.

 If you fail to notify your insurer of your decision to terminate your insurance and stop paying your premiums, they will continue to send you bills.
 The maximum number of months you can be late varies by the plan.
-They will deactivate your plan after a specific period of inactivity.
+Consequently, there will be deactivation after some inactivity.
 That may appear innocuous, but it might leave a negative impact on your credit report.
-Insurers will view this as a red flag if you apply for insurance again.
-They may charge you more because you are a high-risk candidate.
+Insurers will view this as a red flag and charge you higher rates if you apply for insurance again.

 Related Posts